plan-systems/design-docs/PLAN-Applied.md

 P  L  A  N etwork
 ```

-# Applying PLAN

-A technology is only as interesting as how it can be harnessed and applied in our world.
+A technology is only as interesting as how it can be harnessed and applied to our world.

 ## Community Public Access